Skip to main content

 Mark as tracked / not trackedToggle whether Nectar matches new bill data to these meters.

-Merge metersCombine multiple meters into one after a merge preview (identifiers, coverage, and usage are compared — selected meters must belong to the same account).
+Merge metersCombine multiple meters into one after a merge preview (identifiers, coverage, and usage are compared — selected meters must belong to the same account and have the same utility type).

 Tracking